lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 Typical structure of compressed data: `control_characters literals_from_decompressed_data  control_characters  literals_from_decompressed_data...`

 #### Control Characters

+Note: Some guides mistakenly claim that SimCity 4 has its own unique control character encoding.
+This is wrong.

 **The three variables that we need to encode are:**